Everything You Need to Know About Tourmaline Gemstones

 Tourmaline mines are found in several countries.
 Brazil is one of the largest producers of this gem.
 Depending on the country the names of tourmalines are different.

-In addition to different colours and shades, the brightness and colour of the stones<nbsp;can vary according to the intensity of the light and the point of view.
+As well as different colours and shades, the brilliance and colour of the stones can vary according to the intensity of the light and the point of view.
 Each version is unique.
-Below we will show you a little more about their variations.
+Below we’ll show you a little more about their variations.

 Tourmalines constitute a group of minerals and not a single species.
 Among the 11 existing species, the most widely used as gems are the elbaite varieties.